-- 1. Constructive suggestions by employees should be placed in the Employee Suggestion Box.
+- 1. Constructive suggestions by employees should be emailed to the Human Resources general email box.
 The Human Resources Department will receive all suggestions and will respond in a timely manner.
 Examples of eligible suggestions include:

 - a.
 A more efficient way to do a job.

 - b.
 Improvement in patient care.

 - c.
 A better method to work with equipment.

 - d.
 Reduction of waste.

 - e.
 Efficient use of materials.

 - f.
 A change in any Agency policy.

 - 2. The management team members will review any suggestions, which improve conditions and ultimately save the Agency financially.
 Employees will be acknowledged and/or rewarded at the discretion of the Executive Director.

-- 3. Although responses to each question may take research time, the Agency will acknowledge receipt of each question within 10 regular business days; otherwise the employee will receive \$10.
+- 3. Although responses to each question may take research time, the Agency will acknowledge receipt of each question within 10 regular business days.

-- 4. Acknowledgements and responses will not be made possible if handwriting or signature is not available or ineligible.
+- 4. Acknowledgements and responses will not be made possible if sender is anonymous.